akshayDev17/NNProjects/notes/Convolution Neural Networks/Week-4/README.md

 * ignore the output softmax layer for classification, focus on the last hidden layer composed of 128 neurons.
 * let this 128-number vectorial representation be called f(X$^{[1]}$) for the input image x$^{[1]}$ , we will refer to this as the encoding of the input image.
 * <img src="images/siamese1.png" />
-* the L2-norm of the encoding of 2 input images is chosen as their similarity score.
+* the L2-norm of the difference in encoding of 2 input images is chosen as their similarity score.

 [Taigman et. al., 2014.
 DeepFace closing the gap to human level performance](https://www.cv-foundation.org/openaccess/content_cvpr_2014/html/Taigman_DeepFace_Closing_the_2014_CVPR_paper.html)